 If you opt for White Glove delivery, that $149 fee is non-refundable if you choose to make a return.

 Lull Sleep Trial and Return Policy

-The Lull Mattress comes with a 100-night sleep trial.
-There is no break-in period, so you can ask for a return and a full refund at any point during the 100-night trial.
+Like Nectar, Lull offers a 365-night sleep trial.
+However, the Lull trial does not require a break-in period, so you can ask for a return and a full refund at any point.
 For returns, Lull picks up the mattress from your home with no fees for return shipping or restocking.